Thermal Imaging Cameras

 Radiometry

-Radiometric thermal cameras provide actual temperature values for every pixel in the image, converting the visual feed into a dense grid of temperature data points for analysis.
+Radiometric thermal cameras deliver real temperature values for every pixel, turning the image into a packed grid of data points ready for analysis.

 Sensor Fusion

-The practice of overlaying thermal data onto RGB video or LiDAR maps.
-This provides context, allowing operators to see "what" an object is (RGB) and "how hot" it is (Thermal) simultaneously.
+The trick of layering thermal data over RGB video or LiDAR maps.
+It gives context, so you spot "what" something is (from RGB) and "how hot" it runs (from thermal) all at once.

 Automatic Gain Control